dhutapratama/docs/database.md

 <a name="introduction"></a>
 ## Introduction

 Almost every modern web application interacts with a database.
-Laravel makes interacting with databases extremely simple across a variety of supported databases using raw SQL, a [fluent query builder](/docs/{{version}}/queries), and the [Eloquent ORM](/docs/{{version}}/eloquent).
-Currently, Laravel provides first-party support for five databases:
+Lets makes interacting with databases extremely simple across a variety of supported databases using raw SQL, a [fluent query builder](/docs/{{version}}/queries), and the [Eloquent ORM](/docs/{{version}}/eloquent).
+Currently, Lets provides first-party support for five databases:

 <div class="content-list" markdown="1">